iamstevendao/blog/diary.md

 - **2016-03-14 ([Superfast Dictionary](https://play.google.com/store/apps/details?id=fukie.sieunhanhav))**
 After the meetup about [Firebase](https://firebase.google.com/), I got curious about **NoSQL**, after try out, I built my first application by 1 week of a painful fighting with **Android Studio** which was a totally strange thing with me.
 I was very happy because it was the first 'something' I could make my own.

+- **2015-A-day-in-September (Get an offer at Kaopiz)** A really life-changing event, I was just a 2nd year student, with a tiny knowledge of coding, but the Luck came in and I had got a job (>.<).
+I worked at [Kaopiz](http://kaopiz.com/ja/%E6%A0%AA%E5%BC%8F%E4%BC%9A%E7%A4%BE%E3%82%AB%E3%82%AA%E3%83%94%E3%83%BC%E3%82%BA/#) in every time I didn't have classes as a freelancer for [Aromajoin](https://aromajoin.com/) where I got to learn a lot of C++ and [Openframework](http://openframeworks.cc/).
+Never forget that day!

 - ***Before that...***
 There are a lot of things I want to write, but because this is the initial commit, then I leave this blank, but I promise I will be back soon.